-The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities, are described below.
+The key assumptions concerning the future and other sey sources of estimation uncertainty at the reporting date, that have a significant risk of causing that all adjustment to amounts of assets and liabilities, are described below.
 The Company based its assumptions and estimates on parameters available when the standalone financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Company.
 Such changes are reflected in the assumptions when they occur.